math4youbyusgroupillinois/ipv4heatmap/README.md

     # extract only the C2 IP addresses from them
     ips <- dat[ttp_category=="c2",]$observable_value

-    # build the heatmap (not shown)
+    # build the heatmap
     hm <- ipv4heatmap(ips)

-    # plot the heatmap
+    # plot the heatmap  (not shown)
     hm$gg

-    # read in a list of CIDRs that are in China
+    # read in a list of CIDRs that are in China because, well, CHINA!
     china <- read.table("http://dds.ec/data/chinacidr.txt", header=FALSE)

     # generate the bounding boxes for them